‘I don’t think we’re going to be doing this forever – we’re getting long in the tooth…’

 The last few songs on the new album reflect on what’s happened since Inga died.
 Fell In Love With A Ghost is about trying to find the answers to what went on and The Movie of Our Yesterdays is more personal it deals with how you feel about singing about Inga:‘I sing to you alone, knowing we can never meet, knowing you can never know…’

-If Inga was still alive, what do you think she would she think about what you’ve done for her?
+If Inga was still alive, what do you think she would think about what you’ve done for her?
 I know that sounds strange because you wouldn’t have written about her if she hadn’t have been murdered, but you know what I mean…

 It’s a really interesting viewpoint: what would she make of it all?
 I’ve asked myself that question so many times.
 I hope she’d be flattered, and I think she’d be surprised.
 When you embark on a project of this nature, which simply hasn’t been attempted before… It’s one thing to write a song about someone and their life, but it’s another thing to write an album about them, and it’s another thing altogether to write an entire discography.